Skip to content

 Velite is a framework agnostic library, it can be used in any JavaScript framework or library, including Next.js.

-Start Velite with Next.js Plugin
+Start Velite with Next.js Webpack Plugin

 You can use the Next.js plugin to call Velite's programmatic API to start Velite with better integration.